fixstream-web/website/README.md

 ---

-`gulp theme`:Generates style.css from theme data in site-data.json (registers theme for WP admin to find).
+`gulp theme`: Generates style.css from theme data in site-data.json (registers theme for WP admin to find).
 Builds to theme root.

 `gulp images`: Basically just takes images in development and duplicates/moves to built (WordPress theme).

+`gulp fonts`: Basically just takes fonts in development and duplicates/moves to built (WordPress theme).

+`gulp assets`: Runs `gulp images` and `gulp fonts`.

 `gulp hbs`: Comples HBS from site-data.json as well as content within HBS templates.
 This also builds required functions.php. **_Content is not fully separated from source._**.
 Builds to theme root.
 Can be watched with `gulp hbs:watch`